zebrunner/carina/README.md

 As a result you switch between environments just changing env argument in _config.properties file.

 ### Execution
-There are a few options to execute the test: you may run test suite from Eclipse IDE or initiate test execution from the console using Maven Surefire plugin built into Carina framework.
+There are a several options to execute the test: you may run test suite from Eclipse IDE or initiate test execution from the console using Maven Surefire plugin built into Carina framework.
 Before running tests make sure you have downloaded Selenium standalone server jar file and started it by the following command:
 ```
 java -jar selenium-server-standalone-3.6.0.jar
 ```